yakksiek/multistep-form/README.md

 # Multi-page form

-The application features a multi-page form interface, styled using Styled-Components to ensure.
+The application features a multi-page form interface, styled using Styled-Components.
 It includes a custom select component, allowing users to navigate through options with keys.
 Additionally, the app uses a photo file upload system and live form validation.

 **Main features**: